-- A brief description of the types of coverage including policy limits and whether the insurance coverage applies on a claims-made or occurrence basis.
+- Description of the type of coverage, including policy limits and whether the insurance coverage applies on a claims-made or occurrence basis.

-- Other policies like professional liability insurance or employers liability coverage should also have limits listed when needed.
+- Other policies (for example, professional liability insurance or employer’s liability coverage) should also have limits listed when needed

 Always Talk to Your Agent